LexiPugh/practice-problems/README.md

 16. Day 16 - December 16th 2023: [Gamer Tags from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day16.md)
     - Languages Used: SQL and Python
     - Question Difficulty: Medium
     - Concepts Covered: Using the LEFT function to select part of a string, the YEAR function to select part of a date, and the CONCAT function to combine them in SQL.
-Using slicing to select part of a string, the split() function to select part of a date, and performing concatenation in Python.
+Using slicing to select part of a string, the split() function to select part of a date, and performing concatenation in Python
 17. Day 17 - December 17th 2023: [Teams Power Users from DataLemur](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day17.md)
     - Languages Used: SQL
     - Question Difficulty: Easy